Neo Performance Materials: Molycorp Inc.

 In November 2012, the company announced that it was being investigated by the U.S. Securities and Exchange Commission in connection with the accuracy of the company's public disclosures.
 In June 2013, Molycorp Inc. said the SEC has completed the investigation and has not recommended any enforcement action.

 In 2014, with the company facing heavy capital needs and lower prices in the China-dominated market, Oaktree Capital Group had won the bidding to provide up to $400 million of senior restructuring finance.
 Molycorp filed for bankruptcy protection in late June 2015, after changing competitive circumstances, declining prices on output and a 2014 restructuring.
 At the same time it announced an agreement "with major creditors to restructure its $1.70 billion debt load".
 It was purchased by its largest creditor Oaktree Capital Management and was reorganized as Neo Performance Materials.

+Neo Performance Materials

+Neo Performance Materials Inc. is a Canada-based company involved in the green energy transition.
+It manufactures essential components used in various technologies that promote environmental sustainability.
+The company operates globally, with facilities in North America, Europe, and Asia, including a rare earth separations plant in Jiangyin, China, and a processing facility in Sillamäe, Estonia.

+In September 2024, the company announced the sale of its rare earth separations plant in Jiangyin, China.

 Operations

 Mountain Pass mine

 The company’s principal asset was the Mountain Pass rare earth mine, which once supplied the majority of the world's rare earth elements.
 The mine was previously owned by Unocal.
 The mine closed in 2002, but reopened in 2010.

 Because of the competition from China, the mine became unprofitable.
 In the reorganization process of Molycorp, the mine was separated from the company and scheduled to be sold in March 2017 at the auction in bankruptcy court, with a $40 million opening offer.